 - Make a slow transition to wearing more minimalist shoes.
 Note that I’m not recommending you do your runs in FiveFingers or racing flats.
 But the vast majority of runners don’t need bulky motion-control or stability shoes unless there’s a prominent biomechanical problem.
 Odds are, that’s not you.
-Note: watch my video on the spectrum of minimalist running shoes for shoe ideas plus recommendations for more minimalist casual shoes.
+Note: see our running shoe reviews page for shoe ideas plus recommendations for more minimalist casual shoes.
 Shoes with very high heels (for both men and women) should be worn in strict moderation.

 - Beware of too much running on a road’s camber, or its slope toward the curb.
 When you always stay on the left side of the road (which is the safest way to run – toward traffic), your feet are always slightly tilted to the left which can result in a huge number of problems.
 Get on the sidewalk, switch sides if traffic permits, or better yet….

-- Run more trails!
+- Start trail running!
 The undulating terrain, roots and rocks, and uneven surface stresses your feet in many different ways.
 Unlike the road, which is a much more predictable surface, trails aren’t as likely to contribute to overuse injuries.

 - If you can’t do any barefoot work or lack access to a trail system, keep up with the foot exercises mentioned above.
 You need a way to develop additional strength in your feet and lower legs.

 - Of course, no injury discussion is complete without this reminder: don’t run too much, too soon, too fast.
 Recognize your limits and be cautious about how and when you add mileage and intensity to your program.
-If you don’t know where to start, be safe and get a custom training plan so you don’t have to worry.
+If you don’t know where to start, be safe and sign up for our prevention series so you don’t have to worry.